PhysicsCodesLab/TensorLabXD.jl/docs/src/man/tensors.md

 ![tensor storage](img/tensor-decomposition.png)

-In this diagram, we have indicated how the tensor map can be rewritten in terms of a block diagonal matrix with a unitary matrix on its left and another unitary matrix (if domain and codomain are different) on its right.
+In this diagram, we have indicated how the tensor map can be rewritten in terms of a block diagonal matrix with a unitary matrix on its left and another unitary matrix on its right.
 So the left and right matrices are squares and represent the unitary basis transform.
-In this picture, the white regions are zero.

-To understand this better, we need to understand the basis transform, e.g. on the left (codomain) side.
-In more detail, it is given by
+In more detail, the basis transformation on the codomain side is given by

 ![tensor unitary](img/tensor-splitting_unitary.png)